dandi/handbook/docs/60_initialize_vendors.md

 ## Terraform Cloud

-Terraform is configuration tool for managing "infrastructure-as-code" -- meaning that we can programatically manage infrastructure in a traceable, version-controlled form.
+Terraform is configuration tool for managing "infrastructure-as-code" -- meaning that we can programmatically manage infrastructure in a traceable, version-controlled form.

 The Terraform ecosystem provides a UI tool called **Terraform Cloud**